 - Using data to improve the trail system

-Afternoon tour of various mountain biking facilities, followed by a 1.5-hour planning session where each attendee will draft a plan for their community’s trail project.
-Plans must utilize the six core ingredients (plan, design, build, activate, promote, measure).
+Afternoon tour of various mountain biking facilities, followed by an afternoon interactive session where attendees will begin to draft a plan for their community’s trail project while considering the six core ingredients alongside Trail Labs experts.

 Generous local sponsors bring Trail Labs to their communities, to showcase the success they have experienced by investing in trails.